 Variable milfoil has a central stem (which may be green or red in color) with whorls of 4 to 6 feather-like leaves areound it.
 Due to these whorls, milfoil has a bottlebruch like appearance.

 For more information and materials to help you learn more about milfoil click here.

 Whether you see them swimming, paddleing, or boating around the shore line our surveyors are diligently scouring the lake floor looking for any unwelcome invasive species.
 Sometimes it isn't the most glamorous job but these folks are made of tougher stuff.
 Make sure to give them a wave or a shout out when you see them on your lake!
-(If you see the boat with the orange bumpers and mickey mouse ears on Cobbossee lake that is the Special Ops team and there task is to survey ALL of Cobbossee lake this summer!
+(If you see the boat in the image above on Cobbossee lake that is the Special Ops team and there task is to survey ALL of Cobbossee lake this summer!
 So, be sure to give them a smile or approving nod as they have a lot of work to do.)

 How shorefront owners can help